 As you will see in the video below, my tests got off to a rough start, as the Windows client kept disconnecting no matter what server I chose to connect to.
-That was an excellent opportunity to have a first chat with Atlas VPN support though.
+That was an excellent opportunity to first chat with Atlas VPN support, though.

 Below you can see the issue at hand:

 This brings us to another problem that needs I must emphasize at this point.
 Even with a premium subscription, Atlas VPN clients don't have access to live chat support.
 So after 30 minutes, I received the following response:

 Essentially, Atlas VPN supports only two protocols on Windows:

 In my case, switching from Auto to IKEv2 fixed the issue, but it left me with a single protocol option on Windows.
 Additionally, I prefer to review VPN services using next-gen protocols whenever available, which was a bummer.